 Neurology is a branch of veterinary internal medicine covering conditions of the brain and spinal cord as well as neuromuscular dysfunction.
 Some of the most common neurological disorders in dogs and cats include seizures, IVDD, and tumors.

 If your animal requires diagnoses or care for neurologic conditions that are beyond the scope of our experienced veterinarians, we will be happy to refer you to an animal internal medicine specialist or veterinary neurologist near Smokey Point.
 Our vets will work closely with your specialist to ensure that your pet receives the best treatment possible.

 If your pet requires a procedure or expertise beyond our scope, we will refer you to an experienced internal medicine veterinarian near Smokey Point.

-We support our comprehensive approach to dog and cat internal medicine with advanced testing, imaging and other diagnostic procedures and tools.
+We support our comprehensive approach to internal medicine for dogs and cats with advanced testing, imaging and other diagnostic procedures and tools.